 To thrive in today’s VUCA (Volatile, Uncertain, Complex and Ambiguous) world businesses need to stay on their game creatively to outperform their competitors.
 Here at Something Big we understand just how hard that is, despite the fact we’re lucky enough to work on multiple brands with a range of different business challenges, driving our creativity is something we constantly work hard at.
 It’s even harder to stay open minded and creative when you’re working within a single business and brand, which is exactly the problem many in-house marketing and design teams face.
-Here are our tips to help you fuel your creativity and prevent yourself going stale.
+Here are our tips for keeping your creative spark and prevent yourself going stale.

 We call ours Big Spark, it’s a simple Tumblr blog that all our staff access and upload when they see something that inspires them.
 It helps us to keep our eyes and ears open for great creative thinking.